How to Fix Self-clean lock failure on GE JS760SLSS (Electric Range)

 When to Call a Professional

-DIY repair for a self-clean lock failure on the GE JS760SLSS typically costs between $15–$60 for replacement parts such as the door lock motor assembly or switch.
-A professional service call for the same repair generally runs $150–$300 including labor.
+For a DIY repair on a self-clean lock failure on the GE JS760SLSS, you can expect to spend between $15–$60 for replacement parts like the door lock motor assembly or switch.
+If you opt for professional service, the same repair usually runs $150–$300 including labor.
 Tackling this repair yourself can save you $100 or more while restoring full functionality to your range.

 Why won’t the self-clean cycle start on my GE JS760SLSS?